 The GWR connected Toronto to Hamilton before extending to Niagara Falls; Windsor; and the Bruce Peninsula.
 Although the Hamilton-to-Niagara Falls line officially opened on Nov.
 10, regular service began 10 days later.

 WORLD’S FIRST SUSPENSION BRIDGE

 The Niagara Suspension Bridge – the world’s first working railway suspension bridge – was completed in 1854, and the first train crossed in 1855.
 It had two decks (one for trains and another for pedestrians and carriages) that were eventually upgraded from wood to steel before being dismantled in 1897.

-The bridge was heavily promoted by entrepreneur Samuel Zimmerman, who was born in Pennsylvania but came to Canada in the 1840s as one of the contractors for the reconstruction of the Welland Canal.
+The bridge was heavily promoted by entrepreneur Samuel Zimmerman, who was born in Pennsylvania but came to Canada in the 1840s as a contractor for the reconstruction of the Welland Canal.
 Later, he was also a contractor for the GRW line to Niagara Falls.

-Zimmerman’s friend, Roswell Gardinier Benedict, was the assistant chief engineer before becoming the chief engineer.
+Zimmerman’s friend, Roswell Gardinier Benedict, was the assistant chief engineer before becoming chief engineer on the project.
 Although Benedict’s career was mainly focused on railway construction, his first significant project was on the Welland Canal, which was where he met Zimmerman.

 Zimmerman was the main shareholder in the Zimmerman Bank, which initially operated as a private bank before receiving a charter in 1855.
-It was based in Elgin, one of the communities that comprises modern-day Niagara Falls, Ont., in what was then Canada West.
+It was based in Elgin, one of the communities that comprises modern-day Niagara Falls, Ont., in what was then known as Canada West.

 Notes issued by the bank featured the suspension bridge and Clifton House, a hotel owned by Zimmerman, on the face.